-- Treat each other respectfully - Foster in our students' self-esteem, self-respect and respect for others - Demonstrate by example the high standards of personal and social behaviour we expect of our students.

-- Be alert to signs of distress and other possible indications of bullying. - Challenge any incidents of bullying that they witness. - Listen to children who have been bullied, take what they say seriously and act to support and protect them. - Log incidents of bullying on Bromcom using the appropriate categories and CPOMS the incident (where appropriate) - Report suspected cases of bullying to appropriate class teacher or Head of Year, tutor and the Attitudes to Learning Team.
+- · Treat each other respectfully - Foster in our students' self-esteem, self-respect and respect for others - Demonstrate by example the high standards of personal and social behaviour we expect of our students. - · Be alert to signs of distress and other possible indications of bullying. - Listen to children who have been bullied, take what they say seriously and act to support and protect them. - · Report suspected cases of bullying to appropriate class teacher, form tutor or pastoral Leader